wp-plugins/bot-block-stop-spam-google-analytics-referrals/readme.txt

 == Installation ==

-1. Upload the `wrd-bot-block` folder to the `/wp-content/plugins/` directory
+1. Upload the `bot block` folder to the `/wp-content/plugins/` directory
 2. Activate the Bot Block plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin by going to the `Bot Block` menu that appears in your admin menu under 'Settings'